-- 1.1 The planning system helps decide what gets built, where and when.
+1.1 The planning system helps decide what gets built, where and when.
 It is essential for supporting economic growth, improving people's quality of life and protecting the natural environment.
 The government's intention is to give local communities a greater say in planning decisions that affect them by providing the opportunity to prepare a Neighbourhood Plan if they wish.
-Neighbourhood planning was introduced in the Localism Act 2011 with specific legislation including the Neighbourhood Planning (General) Regulations 2012, as amended. - 1.2 There are five key stages to neighbourhood planning:
+Neighbourhood planning was introduced in the Localism Act 2011 with specific legislation including the Neighbourhood Planning (General) Regulations 2012, as amended.

-Stage 1 - Defining the Neighbourhood Area and applying to the Borough Council to have it formally designated.

-Stage 2 - Preparing the Plan includes a number of activities including public consultation undertaken by the Neighbourhood Planning Group, submission of a draft Plan, as a proposal to the Borough Council and then the Borough Council undertaking its own public consultation.

-Stage 3 - With the agreement of the Qualifying Body (Parish Council), we are required to appoint an independent examiner to check that it meets the basic standards required.
-It is when the Examiner publishes their final report that the Borough Council must consider any recommendations of changes to be made so that the Plan meets the basic conditions and formally decide whether to send the Plan to referendum.

-Stage 4 - The Borough Council is responsible for organising a referendum of those people in the Neighbourhood Area who are entitled to vote in local elections.

-Stage 5 - If more than 50% of people voting in the referendum support the Plan then the Borough Council must bring it into legal force.
+- 1.2 There are 5 key stages to neighbourhood planning: - Stage 1 Defining the Neighbourhood Area and apply to the Borough Council to have it formally designated. - Stage 2 Preparing the Plan includes a number of activities including public consultation undertaken by the Neighbourhood Planning Group, submission of a draft plan, as a proposal to the Borough Council and then the Borough Council undertaking our own public consultation. - Stage 3 With the agreement of the Qualifying Body (Parish Council) we are required to appoint an independent examiner to check that it meets the basic standards required.
+It is when the Examiner publishes their final report that the Borough Council must consider any recommendations of changes to be made so that the plan meets the basic conditions and formally decide whether to send the plan to Referendum. - Stage 4 The Borough Council is responsible for organising a referendum of those people in the Neighbourhood Area who are entitled to vote in local elections. - Stage 5 If more than 50% of people voting in the referendum support the plan then the Borough Council must bring it into legal force.